AlbrechtL/welle.io/README.md

 wello.io
 =====================
 This repository contains the implementation of a simple DAB/DAB+ receiver.
-It is fork from dab-rpi (https://github.com/JvanKatwijk/dab-rpi) and from the sdr-j-dab (https://github.com/JvanKatwijk/sdr-j-dab).
+It is fork from dab-rpi (https://github.com/JvanKatwijk/dab-rpi) and from sdr-j-dab (https://github.com/JvanKatwijk/sdr-j-dab).

 The receiver supports terrestrial DAB and DAB+ reception with as input the sample stream from a dabstick (rtl_sdr) or a rtl_tcp server